JacoboLansac/audits/solo/pinlink-phase1-audit.md

 ### [H-10] Any account with the `RENTER_ROLE` can empty the Marketplace contract from rewards tokens by listing a `tokenId` with a very high `rewardRatePerHour`

 The reward rate is set by the renter, while the reward token is expected to be funded by the contract owner.
-The fact that the renter and the funder are not the same entity, incentives the renter to set a high reward rate and rent it to itself to steal all the reward tokens.
+The fact that the renter and the funder are not the same entity, incentivizes the renter to set a high reward rate and rent it to itself to steal all the reward tokens.

 Since `rewardRatePerHour` is not capped, a renter can list with a very high `rewardRatePerHour` and call `takeOnRent()` to empty the contract from reward tokens.